TimCosemans/PROJ-Algorithmic-Trading/README.md

 Based on the closing price each day, you will decide whether to buy or sell the stock the next day.
 Because the price can be assumed to be non-stationary, we will work with the relative change in price instead of the price itself.

+Before you run, create a .env file with
+DATAPATH: the path to the data folder
+MLFLOW_TRACKING_URI: your mlflow tracking uri (e.g., a local folder)

+To see your mlflow ui, run mlflow server in the source folder.
+Experiments always include the date of day on which they were run.

+The src-folder contains all of the functions needed to get the data, train and evaluate the model and register the best model.
+The run.py script is the prefect orchestration script that runs the functions in the correct order.

+To run locally, type python run.py local in the terminal.
+Then start the ui with prefect server start

 Project Organization
 ------------